javatask/javatask-articles/clwg5b5d0001f0al1dtk15yd8.md

 As we conclude the first part of our journey into leveraging AWS IoT SiteWise for monitoring network devices, we have outlined the roadmap and set the stage for a transformative monitoring solution.
 By breaking down the journey into manageable steps, we have prepared the groundwork for a robust end-to-end monitoring system that will enhance operational efficiency and ensure the health of network devices.

-In the upcoming parts of this series, we will dive deeper into each of the steps, starting with setting up edge computing capabilities and then creating and configuring SiteWise Asset Models.
-Each part will build upon the last, gradually piecing together a comprehensive solution that not only effectively captures and analyzes data but also provides actionable insights through a well-designed dashboard.
+In the upcoming parts of this series, we will explore each step in more detail, starting with setting up edge computing capabilities and then creating and configuring SiteWise Asset Models.
+Each part will build upon the last, gradually assembling a comprehensive solution that effectively captures and analyzes data and provides actionable insights through a well-designed dashboard.

 Stay tuned for the next instalment, where we will explore the configuration of Edge Compute/Gateway, a critical component in reducing latency and enabling real-time data processing at the network's edge.
 Your engagement and feedback are valuable as we navigate this IIoT journey, ensuring each step adds tangible value to your network management strategy.